intelligent-agent/redeem/tests/README.md

 ```

-If running tests on the BeagleBone, which has limited disk space, it's probably best to skip the virtual environment and go straight to `pip install -r module_requirements.txt`.
+If running tests on the BeagleBone, which has limited storage, it's probably best to skip the virtual environment and go straight to `pip install -r module_requirements.txt`.